Code-Cecilia/BotMan.py-legacy/README.md

 You're gonna need to setup an application for proper functioning of the Reddit Cog.

-Go to [Reddit](https://www.reddit.com), and make a new account (or use the one you have).
-I don't think it matters.
+Go to [Reddit](https://www.reddit.com), and make a new account (or use the one you have.)

-The first step you need to do is turn on dark mode, because that's what cool people do 😎 (it's sarcasm)
+The first step you need to do is turn on dark mode, because that's what cool people do 😎

 Now go to the [Reddit Applications page](https://www.reddit.com/prefs/apps/)